dsba6010-llm-applications/group3/README.md

 >First, create the `frontend/.streamlit/secrets.toml` directory and file such that:
 >```toml
 >DSBA_LLAMA3_KEY="<your key>"
->MODAL_BASE_URL="https://<your url>--vllm-openai-compatible-serve.modal.run" (not including 'v1/').
+>MODAL_BASE_URL="https://<your url>--vllm-openai-compatible-serve.modal.run"
 >```
 >This will use your LLM serving endpoint created above.
+Do not include 'v1/' in the URL.

 ### To run locally: